yihua7/CUBVH/readme.md

-# cuBVH Enhancement Changelog & Tutorial
+# CUBVH Changelog & Tutorial

+This is a modified repo from CUBVH (Kiui et.al): https://github.com/ashawkey/cubvh.

 This document chronicles the major enhancements made to the cuBVH library, focusing on implementing BVH serialization/pickle support and comprehensive device management.
 This serves as both a changelog and a tutorial for understanding how these features were implemented.